Guide to The Newcastle City Council Online Planning Search system

 - Note that you will not normally be informed of the outcome of the decision; please refer back to this webpage for updates on the progress on the case.
 The Decision will be available as a document as soon as it is published.

 - If you have any problems with things not displaying as expected, you could try with a different internet browser, or updating the one you are using.

-For any difficulties or further questions with the system, or you feel some information is difficult to find, please contact email@example.com for guidance.
+For any difficulties or further questions with the system, or you feel some information is difficult to find, please contact the case officer if known, or email@example.com for guidance.